 “... the historical record suggests public schools have demonstrated little respect for diversity of thinking among different political, religious, and ethical stances. ...
 School choice has the potential to make provisions … for students whose identity and self-understanding depend on the vitality of their own cultural, religious, ethnic, racial, or gender context.
 In contrast, the common school model can present potentially constraining elements and limit their prospects.”

 It’s not about either/or, but the compatibility of both.
 All agree that the public education system, as McGuinty rightly suggested, provides a strong and necessary foundation for education in this country.
 It ensures that quality education is available and within the reach of all Canadians.
 It sets the tone for Canada’s educational system, public and private, and serves as a regulatory body for private and independent institutions.
-Most importantly, public schooling reflects the core educational values that Canadians share, namely to provide students an opportunity to realize their potential in becoming skilled, knowledgeable, caring citizens.
+Most importantly, public schooling reflects the core educational values that Canadians share, namely to provide students an opportunity to realize their potential in becoming skilled, knowledgeable, and caring citizens.
 The strength of Canadian private schools owes a lot to the strength of the public system.

 Where we do ourselves a disservice, McGuinty suggested, is a failure to recognize that there are limits to what a public system can do, coupled with a lingering reluctance to acknowledge private schools’ value in augmenting and enlivening the national educational mosaic.